-From local authorities to private companies, transport facilities to Royal Parks, the London Filming Partnership (LFP) brings together diverse players in the city to collaborate on making London as film-friendly as possible.
-Together, we support over 1,000 media projects in the city every year.
+From local authorities to private companies, transport facilities to key organisations, the London Filming Partnership (LFP) brings together diverse players in the city to collaborate on making London as film-friendly as possible.
+Together, we support over 14,000 filming days in the city every year.

-If your organisation is involved with the production of media in London in any way, you are encouraged to join the LFP.
-Membership is free and comes with many benefits.
+If your organisation is involved with commercial filming in London, you may be eligible to join the LFP.

 How the LFP works